Into winter with the Northants Pond Survey

 - Lists of protected and notable species records (including red data book and Biodiversity Action Plan species) with dates and spatial references.

-Look out for Badgers!
+Look out for Bee-flies!